 Reader Question: We will be traveling across Ireland for 10 days, beginning in Dublin and ending in Shannon.
 Our route is mostly set, and I know that the B&Bs we are staying in advertise wifi.
 How is the wifi in Ireland?
 Do I need my own plan?
 And will I find wifi anywhere else?

 Staying connected in Ireland is important- whether you just want to keep in touch with family and friends or share your amazing trip across your favorite social accounts.

-I’m happy to report that wifi in Ireland is quite good in hotels & B&Bs across the country.
-In addition to your lodging you’ll find complimentary wifi in many cafés, pubs, and tourist attractions.
+I'm happy to report that wifi in Ireland is quite good in hotels & B&Bs across the country.
+In addition to your lodging you'll find complimentary wifi at many cafés, pubs, and tourist attractions.

 For many travelers this is more than enough connectivity.

 If you want to be connected more than that, you have a couple of options.

 In the Using Your Mobile Phone in Ireland article I offer tips to help you stay connected and keep the costs down.
 Wireless carriers are always updating their international plans, so it's good to check with your provider prior to your trip.

 But if you want limitless connectivity your best option is to rent a personal wifi unit.